What is Carbon Monoxide?

 Where is it found?

 Common sources of CO in Australia are BBQs, outdoor heaters and braziers, bonfires, fire pits and car, boat or generator exhausts.
+Gas heaters and cookers can produce CO if they are faulty or connected to the wrong type of gas.

 When does CO poisoning occur?

 CO poisoning occurs most often when outside heating and cooking items are brought inside to an enclosed area.
 When there is not enough air to burn the substance cleanly, CO is produced and can be inhaled causing poisoning.
-This often occurs at night when people are looking for easy or inexpensive heating, such as when camping or in temporary accommodation.
+This often happens at night when people are looking for easy or inexpensive heating, such as when camping or in temporary accommodation.

 Poisoning also occurs when cars, boats or generators (especially diesel) are left running without adequate airflow or in an enclosed space.
 CO can get into a room or cabin through a window or door and become trapped.